XGCascade/cascade/README.md

 ---

-## Stability and Versioning
+## Stability

-- Core APIs are frozen for v1
+Cascade v1.0.0 is the first stable release.

-- Breaking changes will only occur in major versions
+Core APIs are considered frozen for the v1 series.
-- Anything not exported via the public API may change without notice
+Breaking changes will only occur in major versions.

 ---